 Year 9 Art

-The main focus in year 9 is to revisit observational skills, building on these skills to ensure that students are well prepared for GCSE level and continuing to extend their experience of a range of media.
+The main focus in year 9 is to revisit observational skills and develop media, building on these skills to ensure that students are well prepared for GCSE level and continuing to extend their experience of a range of media.
 Students also begin to lead their own work more independently in preparation for GCSE Level.

 In this unit students revisit many of the observational skills taught in year 7 and 8 building on these skills, extending their understanding of detailed observation and how to analyse and draw complex objects.
 We explore elements such as reflections and extend the students experience in a range of media.